 At Big B’s Plumbing, We Have You Covered

 Your next step is finding the professional to put it all together.
 At Big B’s Plumbing, we’ve been providing bathroom remodels for many years.
-We have hundreds of reviews across Google Business, Facebook, and Yelp.
+We have thousands of reviews across Google Business, Facebook, and Yelp.
 We also pride ourselves on an A+ rating with the Better Business Bureau.
-If you’re converting to a shower only bathroom, we got you covered!
+If you’re converting to a shower-only bathroom, we’ve got you covered!